 MEMBERSHIP MEETINGS

 Section 1.
 Regular Meetings.
-Regular business meetings of the Organization shall be held at least __X__ times per year.
+Regular business meetings of the Association shall be held at least (two) 2 times per year.
 The Board of Directors shall determine the date and place of these meetings and shall send notice to all voting members not less than thirty days before the meeting.

 Section 2.
 Annual Meeting.
-The meeting held in ___________ shall be the Annual Meeting and shall be for the purpose of announcing the elected officers and directors, any necessary runoff elections, receiving reports of officers, board, directors, and committees, and any other business that may arise.
+The meeting held in the first quarter of the year shall be the Annual Meeting and shall be for the purpose of announcing the elected officers and directors, receiving reports of officers, directors, and committees, and any other business that may arise.

 Section 3.
 Special Meetings.
-Special meetings may be called by the President or the Board of Directors and shall be called upon written request of not less than twenty-five active members of this Organization, filed with the Executive Director.
+Special meetings may be held upon request of a majority of the Board of Directors and shall be called upon written request of not less than twenty-five active members of this Association.
 The purpose of the meeting shall be stated in the call, which shall be sent to all members at least thirty days before the meeting.

 Section 4.
 Quorum.
-A quorum shall consist of not less than twenty-five active members present and eligible to vote at any annual, regular, or special business meeting of this Organization.
+A quorum shall consist of not less than thirteen active members present and eligible to vote at any annual meeting of the Association.
+Six active members shall constitute a quorum for any special meeting.

+Section 5.
+Voting.
+Only active members shall participate in elections and other voting.

-ARTICLE X
+ARTICLE IX

 ELECTRONIC MEETINGS AND COMMUNICATIONS

 Section 1.
 Meetings.
-The Board of Directors and all committees and subcommittees shall be authorized to meet by telephone conference or through other electronic communications media so long as all the members can simultaneously hear each other and participate during the meeting.
+The Board of Directors and all committees shall be authorized to meet by telephone conference or through other electronic communications media so long as all the members can simultaneously hear each other and participate during the meeting.

 Section 2.
 Communication.
-Unless members indicate otherwise to the Executive Director, all communication required in these bylaws, including meeting notices, may be sent electronically.
+Unless members indicate otherwise, all communication required in these bylaws, including meeting notices, may be sent electronically.

+ARTICLE X

+PARLIAMENTARY AUTHORITY

+The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Association in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order or policies and procedures that the Association may adopt.

 ARTICLE XI

-PARLIAMENTARY AUTHORITY

-The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Organization in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order or policies and procedures that the Organization may adopt.

-ARTICLE XII